AL-Go-Workshop/rub7-githubfundamentals/README.md

 First repo for Rub7

-Created on 22/09/25 on Microsoft Iberica, La Finca, Pozuelo, Madrid
+Created on 22/09/25 on Microsoft Iberica, La Finca, Pozuelo, Madrid, España